MakerFaireOrlando/mfo-static-website/pages/exhibit-at-maker-faire-orlando.md

 {%comment%}
 #### We have not yet opened the Call For Makers exhibit application process for 2023.
 Check back later this summer and follow us on social media for announcements!
-{%endcomment%}

 #### Our Call For Makers deadline is August 31st.

-{%comment%}
-Our application deadline has passed. **You are welcome to continue to submit applications and they will be added to our waitlist in the event we have exhibit cancellations.** Interior space will be most limited, indicating flexibility on location (indoor / outdoor) will increase your odds of being accepted.
 {%endcomment%}

+Our application deadline has passed, however we are still accepting applications with placement priority for non-selling makers and community groups.

+**Selling makers: You are welcome to continue to submit applications and they will be added to our waitlist in the event we have selling exhibit cancellations.** Interior space will be most limited, indicating flexibility on location (indoor / outdoor) will increase your odds of being accepted.

 &nbsp;